 A foreign investor who obtained a prior notification filing approval for certain inward direct investments is required to make a post-transaction filing of the completion of the inward direct investment within 45 days of the completion of the transaction or the act.
 Inward direct investments for which such a post-transaction filing is required include the acquisition or disposal of shares or voting rights, lending money or receipt of repayment, or the purchase of corporate bonds or redemption of the same.
 However, voting in favor of proposals at shareholders' meetings does not require a post-transaction filing.

 A foreign investor is required to submit a prior notification filing with regard to a designated acquisition if the target company is engaged in designated industries.
 Post-transaction filings are not required for a designated acquisition unless the foreign investor claimed an exemption from prior notification filings for its stock acquisition.

-NEW EXEMPTION SCHEME FOR PRIOR NOTIFICATIONS
+EXEMPTION SCHEME FOR PRIOR NOTIFICATIONS

 The 2020 FEFTA Amendment introduced exemptions from the prior notification filings otherwise required for stock purchases.
 Foreign investors are categorized into three types under the exemptions from the prior notification filings: foreign financial institutions; general investors; and non-qualified foreign investors.